wiremock/wiremock/docs-v2/_docs/running-standalone.md

 * **REQUEST_RESPONSE_HASH**
 ID is a hash based on both the HTTP request and response.

+`--hash-exclude-headers`: Comma separated list of headers (request or response headers) to ignore when creating a hash or the request and/or response.

 `--help`: Show command line help

 ## Configuring WireMock using the Java client